Tim-Boes/DockerGuide/readme.md

 docker start -ia <container name>
 ```

-### check again wirh the `docker ps -a` command.
-If you Container is up - great if not we have trouble :angry:
+### check again with the `docker ps -a` command.
+If your Container is up - great, if not we have a hickup :raised_eyebrow: and need to investigate

 ### If you Container is up attach to it using